- brief -

 - crafted solution -

 Wrkble offers a unique learning experience by integrating real-world projects into the curriculum.
-Students

 tackle actual problems in tech, hosted on GitHub, which provides them with hands-on experience.
 This

-practical approach prepares them for real job challenges, making them career-ready upon completion of the
+practical approach prepares them for real job challenges, making them career-ready upon completion of

 courses.